zewas1/ProductCatalog/README.md

 In order to run this application a local web server with mysql database is needed.
 You can run it with XAMP's apache and mysql.

-Prior to testing the application, perform database migration with the following command: php bin/console doctrine:migrations:migrate
+Prior to testing the application, perform database migration from the root directoyy using the following command: php bin/console doctrine:migrations:migrate

 Before accessing the main functionalities of the application, register a new user (data will only be saved on your local database).